FemkeKocken/m21project/Journal.md

+## Entry 6/4/2023 ##
+Big ice storm, no power, exaushted and feeling like Montréal is trying to spit me oud just as hard as Vancouver.

+There were some free brownies in the canteen and I've eaten too many.
+I'm nauseous now.

+This is going SPECTACULAIR

 ## Entry 4/4/2023 ##

 I'm slacking and tired.
 Debating whether to take a day and increase the amount of project related stuff I need to do, or keep going and get less and less productive.